Select Page

 How Soon Can You Go Back to Work After Plastic Surgery?
 (What Most People Get Wrong)

+One of the first questions patients ask isn’t about results it’s about time.
 In my experience, most people aren’t afraid of surgery itself.
 They’re worried about disrupting their routine, their income, or having to explain their absence.

 What surprises many patients is that recovery timelines are often misunderstood—not because they’re too long, but because they’re too simplified online.